ddmdd1989/GeoToolbox/README.md

 It will ask you to select your region... all output files will start with this string.
 ```
-Give the region of your work :
+Give the region of your work : <test>
 ```

 Second screen will ask for the function you would like to use